Querétaro F.C.: Querétaro F.C. still in Primera División

 At the end of the Clausura 2013 tournament, Querétaro F.C. ended up in the last position of the relegation table and therefore was to be relegated to the Liga de Ascenso for the upcoming Apertura 2013.
-However, the owner of Grupo Delfines bought Jaguares de Chiapas from TV Azteca and relocated the team to Querétaro to keep the city in the Primera Division.
-The move prompted Club San Luis to move to Tuxtla Gutiérrez, retaining top-flight football in that state.
+However, the owner of Grupo Delfines bought the Jaguares de Chiapas franchise from TV Azteca and relocated the team to the city Querétaro to keep Querétaro F.C. in the Primera División.
+The relocation prompted Club San Luis to be relocated to Tuxtla Gutiérrez, Chiapas and become the new Jaguares de Chiapas, retaining top-flight football in that state.
 The current Querétaro F.C. franchise assumed the original franchise's television partnership with the Televisa family of networks (Querétaro F.C. was the last Liga MX team to have Televisa as its television partner before the privatization of TV Azteca.)

 After owner Amado Yáñez was investigated for defrauding Banamex, the team was placed into government administration, from which Grupo Imagen, a media conglomerate, and Grupo Empresarial Ángeles, its parent company, bought the squad.
-Immediately, speculation swirled that Imagen was soon to pull Querétaro FC from Televisa, and with the launch of Imagen Televisión in October 2016, the Gallos Blancos had a new broadcast home.
+Immediately, speculation swirled that Grupo Imagen was soon to pull Querétaro F.C. from Televisa, and with the launch of Imagen Televisión in October 2016, the Gallos Blancos had a new broadcast home.

 In 2015, this team made it to the finals for the first time in the domestic league competition with the help of Danilinho, Emanuel Villa, and Ronaldinho, in the 2015 Clausura.
-The team faced Santos Laguna in the first leg losing 5–0, in the second leg Querétaro were able to pull off a 3–0 victory at home, but fell short by 2 goals helping them qualify to the CONCACAF Champions League for the first time.
+The team faced Santos Laguna in the first leg losing 5–0, in the second leg Querétaro F.C. was able to pull off a 3–0 victory at home, but fell short by 2 goals helping them qualify to the CONCACAF Champions League for the first time.